iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 USE_LIDAR = False
 HAVE_TFMINI = False
 HAVE_RGB_LED = False
+ROI_CROP_TOP = 45 (DELETE THIS COMMENT IN BRACKETS BEFORE PASTING!: If you use a Crop based categorical model, use this otherwise remove as guided by donkey pretrained page)
 ```

 Before next command, TEST YOUR NANO CAMERA FIRST, a window should pop up showing feed based on your onboard jetson camera: